Stop vaccine nationalism, encourage internationalism: India at UNSC meeting on COVID-19 | Health

 Stop vaccine nationalism, encourage internationalism: India at UNSC meeting on COVID-19

-India, which has shipped 'Made In India' COVID-19 vaccines to around 25 nations, on Wednesday urged the international community to stop "vaccine nationalism" and actively encourage "internationalism", underlining that hoarding superfluous doses will defeat global efforts to attain collective health security and combat the pandemic.
+India, which has shipped ‘Made In India’ COVID-19 vaccines to 25 countries, on Wednesday appealed the international community to stop ''vaccine nationalism'' and actively encourage ''internationalism'', underlining that hoarding superfluous doses will defeat global efforts to attain collective health security and combat the deadly pandemic.

 Addressing the UN Security Council, External Affairs Minister S Jaishankar outlined nine points for consideration of the international community to help the world put the COVID-19 pandemic decisively behind it and to emerge more resilient.